RingBDStack/RPLM_SED/README.md

 # Codes of all methods
-file "RPLM_SED" is the code of "Relational Prompt-based Pre-trained Language Models for Social Event Detection" (Ours).
+file "RPLM-SED" is the code of "Relational Prompt-based Pre-trained Language Models for Social Event Detection" (Ours).

 file "LoRA-RPLM" is the code of the variants of RPLM_SED which are fine-tuned by using Low-Rank Adaptation (LoRA).